Trigger warning: Miscarriage. This is the story of how I got pregnant with a Paragard IUD: my miscarriage at six weeks gestation on February 24, 2018.

-However, my period lasted twelve days so far.
+However, my period has lasted twelve days so far.
 I had lots of brown bleeding and odd lower pelvic cramping.
-Intrinsically, I knew that something was not right and I took the remaining digital pregnancy test from our last baby.
+Intrinsically, I knew something was wrong and took the remaining digital pregnancy test from our last baby.

 Pregnant with a Paragard IUD

 The timer slowly rotated, and I assumed it was taking so long because it was negative.
 My toddler ran out of the bathroom, so I hurriedly chased her.
-My husband went to the bathroom a few minutes later and didn’t mention the results of the test, so I figured all was well.
+My husband went to the bathroom a few minutes later and didn’t mention the test results, so I figured all was well.

-Oh well, I still needed to shower so I turned on the water.
-Before hopping in the tub, I cast a glance to the laminate countertop, and it shouted in clear black letters: PREGNANT.
+I still needed to shower, so I turned on the water.
+Before hopping in the tub, I glanced at the laminate countertop, which shouted in clear black letters: PREGNANT.

 I turned off the faucets, pulled on my clothes, and sat on the floor in shock.
 In a few minutes, I had to find the strength to stand up and walk out to the kitchen and tell my husband.

 I don’t care who you are: bleeding for twelve days does not instill positive feelings in anyone!
 I knew that the cramping and IUD set me up for failure.
-We dropped our toddler off with my best friend on the way to the emergency department.
+We dropped our toddler off with my best friend to depart for the emergency department.
 This night had taken a terrible turn.